FR-translation-for-Stardew-Valley-Mods/predictivemods/ROADMAP.md

 ## ScryingOrb

-* Add MetaExperience for offering a Scrying Orb to the Scrying Orb ;)
-* LuckyPurpleExperience: on second attempt, reduce daily luck
-* GarbageExperience: randomize list order
 * Experiences not planned: ~~MoviesExperience~~ (why would the spirits care?), ~~TailoringExperience~~ (no future component), ~~TrainsExperience~~ (Demetrius already knows the future schedule)

 ### MiningExperience